phpmanager/docs/tutorials/user-interface.rst

 When opened, the "PHP Manager" feature provides a configuration overview for the PHP installation that is registered with IIS and is currently active.
-If no PHP is registered with IIS, then the only action that can be performed is the registation of a new PHP version.
+If no PHP is registered with IIS, then the only action that can be performed is the registration of a new PHP version.

 Registering PHP with IIS
 ------------------------